In a good way, Ubiquiti’s AmpliFi Alien has been a weird router.

 Still, Ubiquiti’s UniFi products can be overwhelming and overkill in many cases.
 Generally, home users should go with AmpliFi instead of UniFi.

 If the name itself is not enough, everything else about the Alien’s look is about putting on a great first impression.
 The router comes in a packaging generally reserved for expensive gifts — like a nice bottle of cognac or something fancy of a similar shape.

-You can swipe between this screen’s pages to view different sets of settings, including port status, the total amount of data transferred per period, number of connected clients, and the router’s IP addresses.
+You can swipe between this screen’s pages to view different sets of settings, including port status, the total amount of data transferred per period, the number of connected clients, and the router’s IP addresses.

 By the way, this bottom ring of light is similar to the one on UniFi Dream Machine‘s top but much brighter.
 Also, like the UDM, the Alien has a built-in speaker that plays a tune each time it starts or when you apply a new setting.

-So out of the box, as soon as you plug it in, the Alien gets busy fast with flashing bright light and different chimes playing.
+As soon as you plug it in, the Alien gets busy fast with a flashing bright light and different chimes playing.
 The whole thing makes the setup process a bit too exciting — don’t do that at night when your family is asleep.